-There are two main areas on this tab: one for handling what to do with emails that fail to convert successfully for any reason, and one that starts the process of converting entire folders of emails into PDF files.
+There are two main areas on this tab, one for handling what to do with emails that fail to convert successfully for any reason, and one that starts the process of converting entire folders of emails into PDF files.

-The first area, "PDF Generation Options (Advanced)" has the following options available.
+The first area, "PDF Generation Options (Advanced)" has a few options available.

 - "Compression level" gives you several options for the level of compression on the PDF generation, while "Use PDF Standard" allows you to pick from various PDF standards. - "Create page numbers in the generated email" will assign page numbers within the newly created PDF.
-Note that this option applies only to the email portion of the PDF. - "Include the mailbox owner name at the top of the email" adds the account name associated with the email for easier organization.

-- The "Generate US Letter Size Email PDFs" and "Generate A4 Size Email PDFs" radio buttons let you select the size of the PDF that will be generated. - "Always include attachments as "raw" attachments" will leave the attachments alone and not have them transformed.
-The figure below shows the email message in PDF format with attachments in their native (raw) formats.
+Note that this option applies only to the email portion of the PDF. - "Include the mailbox owner name at the top of the email" adds the account name associated with the email for easier organization. - The "Generate US Letter Size Email PDFs" and "Generate A4 Size Email PDFs" radio buttons let you select the size of the PDF that will be generated.